CD Montañas del Pas: History

 Founded in 2008, Montañas del Pas immediately began playing in the Segunda Regional, and achieved promotion to the Primera Regional in 2010.
 Another promotion to the Regional Preferente followed in 2010, but the club suffered immediate relegation, and dropped down another division in 2016.

-Back to Primera Regional in 2018, Montañas del Pas suffered relegation in 2022, but later achieved two consecutive promotions to reach the Preferente in 2024, after a 11-year absence.
+Back in Primera Regional in 2018, Montañas del Pas suffered relegation in 2022 but later achieved two consecutive promotions to reach the Preferente in 2024, after an 11-year absence.
 On 18 May 2025, the club achieved a first-ever promotion to the Tercera Federación, after finishing fourth in the Preferente.